its-x3non/cis17a-notes/Module 5/Pearson Notes/! Unit 12 Answers.md

 ```

 ## Simplier Way (Thanks to Josephc)
-This just replaces the main function
+This just replaces the main function.
+This one just uses 1 while loop.
 ```c++
 int main()
 {